Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Do PAG Imply Robustness?

 where $\mathcal{L}_{CE}$ is the cross-entropy loss defined in \cref{eq:cross_entropy}, $\lambda$ is a tunable regularization hyperparameter, $C$ is the number of classes in the dataset, and $\mathcal{L}_{cos}$ is the cosine similarity loss defined as follows:

 where $\varepsilon$ is a small positive value so as to avoid division by zero.
-Note that this loss considers the \emph{direction} of the model's input-gradients without any requirement on their magnitude.
-This bodes well with the general goal of these gradients being \emph{aligned} with human perception.

-We emphasize that, in contrast to robust training methods such as \cite{madry_pgd,cohen19c}, our scheme does not feed the model with any perturbed images and only trains on examples originating from the training set.
-Moreover, while other works \cite{inpput_grads_reg,jakubovitz2018improving} suggest that penalizing the input-gradients' norm yields robustness, we do not utilize this fact since we encourage gradient alignment rather than having a small norm.
-Thus, our method is capable of promoting PAG without utilizing robust training.
+We emphasize that, in contrast to robust training methods such as AT and randomized smoothing~\cite{madry_pgd,cohen19c}, our scheme does not feed the model with any perturbed images and only trains on examples originating from the training set.
+Moreover, while other works \citep{inpput_grads_reg,jakubovitz2018improving} suggest that penalizing the input-gradients' norm yields robustness, we do not utilize this fact since we encourage gradient alignment rather than having a small norm.
+Thus, our method is capable of promoting PAG without utilizing robust training of any sort, making it suitable for exploring our titular research question.

 After training a model to minimize the objective in \cref{eq:pag_train}, we aim to examine if promoting PAG in a classifier increases adversarial robustness.
-First, to verify that the resulting model indeed upholds PAG, we perform targeted PGD on test set images and qualitatively assess the validity of the resulting visual modifications.
-Afterwards, we test the adversarial robustness of the said model and compare it with vanilla baselines.
-If it demonstrates favorable robustness accuracy, we will have promoted an affirmative answer to the titular research question of this work.
+First, to verify that the resulting model indeed upholds PAG, we perform large-$\epsilon$ targeted PGD on test set images and qualitatively assess the validity of the resulting visual modifications, as in \cite{tsipras2019robustness}.
+Afterward, we test the adversarial robustness of the said model and compare it with vanilla baselines.
+If it demonstrates more aligned gradients and, in return, favorable robustness accuracy, we will have promoted an affirmative answer to the research question of this work.

-However, one major obstacle remains in the way of training this objective: so far, we have assumed the existence of ``ground-truth'' model input-gradients, an assumption that does not hold in practice.
-While we hypothesize that these gradients should point in the general direction of the target class images, there is no clear way of obtaining point-wise realizations of them.
-In the following section, we present practical and simple methods for obtaining approximations for these gradients, which we then use for training PAG-promoting classifiers.
+However, one major obstacle remains in the way of training this objective: so far, we have assumed the existence of ``ground-truth'' model input-gradients, $g(\cdot,\cdot)$, an assumption that does not hold in practice, as there is no clear way of obtaining point-wise realizations of them.
+In the following section, we begin by presenting practical and straightforward heuristic methods for obtaining approximations for these gradients, which we then use for training PAG-promoting classifiers.
+Next, we utilize diffusion models for obtaining theoretically justified such gradients as a better source of perceptually aligned gradients.